Beaver-Building/Kuju/README.md

 # KUJU

-Kuju enable audience to join the scene as charactors.
-This is the next generation Danmaku(弹幕) for game streaming.
+KUJU enable audience to join the scene via a game plug-in based on the Immersive Experience Agent and blockchain.
+And we are aiming at the next generation Danmaku(弹幕) for game streaming.

 ### What's your unique insight?